hyperledger/aries-askar/askar-crypto/README.md

 <small>1.
 Compatible with bls-signature RFC draft 4 <https://tools.ietf.org/html/draft-irtf-cfrg-bls-signature-04></small>

-## 'Any' Key support

-The `any_key` feature (which depends on `alloc`) provides a generic interface for creating and working with any supported key type.

 ## JSON Web Algorithms

 This crate provides implementations of the [ECDH-ES](https://tools.ietf.org/html/rfc7518#section-4.6) and [ECDH-1PU (draft 4)](https://tools.ietf.org/html/draft-madden-jose-ecdh-1pu-04) key agreement operations, for use in deriving a content encryption or key wrapping key.
 These primitives can be used when producing or consuming JWE envelopes using these algorithms.